 The same holds true for the days and times you send emails.
 Generally, the best days to send emails are Tuesday and Thursday.
 But the results may vary for your unique audience and mix of products and services.

 Remember to maintain a consistent voice throughout your tests.
 Once you’ve identified your brand archetype, you’ll appear chaotic and confusing if your A/B email tests adopt different and confusing brand voices.

 Email marketing allows you to have better control over your target audience.
 Before email testing, learn everything you can about your recipients and their preferences through surveys or questionnaires on your email copy, website, or social media accounts.

 Then, pick two equally sized sample groups to ensure you get conclusive results.
 Which segment audience gets version A and which version B should be randomly distributed to avoid any data bias during the collection process.
-Don’t forget to dispatch both email versions simultaneously so that your test results aren’t affected by the delivery time.
+Don’t forget to dispatch both email versions simultaneously so that the delivery time doesn’t affect your test results.

 Unfortunately, there’s no golden rule for adequate sample size, but it should be calculated beforehand.
 The appropriate sample size depends on the kind of test you want to conduct, your total audience size, your current campaign performance, and the percentage of revenue increase your small business is going for.

 Avoid the mistake of sending your emails to your entire list – going for a percentage of 20% of your list or a particular segment is considered an adequate sample.